-13. AUDIT COMMITTEE INFORMATION
+14. AUDIT COMMITTEE INFORMATION

-The Audit Committee Charter, as approved by the Board on February 20, 2019, is included in Appendix "A".
-The members of the Audit Committee are indicated in section 7 of this AIF.
-All members of the Audit Committee are independent and financially literate (as those terms are defined in National Instrument 52-110 of the Canadian Securities Administrators) and have the following education and experience which is relevant to their roles as Audit Committee Members:
+The Mandate of the Audit Committee, as approved by the Board on February 19, 2020, is included in Appendix "A".
+The members of the Audit Committee are indicated in "Directors and Officers" section of this AIF.
+All members of the Audit Committee are independent and financially literate (as those terms are defined in National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators) and have the following education and experience which is relevant to their roles as Audit Committee members: